 Hi everyone, my name is Coco and Millie

-Although we look and have different personalities, we have grown up together and are always by each other’s side.
+Although we look different and have different personalities, we have grown up together and are always by each other’s side.
 Mille is the kelpie, I am the terrier and we are like two peas in a pod!
 Unfortunately our previous carer could no longer look after us so we are on a mission to find a new home – together of course!

-Coco is full of enthusiasm and loves life!
-She also acts as my eyes and provides me with confidence boosts when I need them.
-In new environments and with new people, I can be a little shy but Coco takes care of the initial meet and greet.
-I follow her lead.
-Once I warm up to you, I would love nothing more than a cuddle and head scratches.
+I am full of enthusiasm and a lover of life!
+I also act as Millie’s eyes and provide her with confidence boosts when she needs them.
+In new environments and with new people, she can be a little shy but I take care of the initial meet and greet, and Millie follows my lead.
+Once she warms up, she loves nothing more than a cuddle and head scratches.
 She is very gentle while I love to play.
 By adopting us, you’ve got the best of both worlds.

 Ideally we need a quieter home with no other animals or young children.
-Our humans will need to manage my glaucoma which is an eye disease that affects the quality of my vision.
-This is currently managed by regular eyes drops and vet visits but the staff are more than happy to go through this with you.
+Our humans will need to manage Millie’s glaucoma which is an eye disease that affects the quality of her vision.
+This is currently managed by regular eyes drops and vet visits – the staff are happy to go through this with you.

 If we sound like we would complete your family, please give the Adoption Hub a call, we’d love to meet you!